prax-wallet/prax/packages/storage-chrome/src/migrations/README.md

 Prax local extension storage to an intermediate version, or the current version.

 Files in this directory have restricted imports.
 Only specific modules are allowed, to prevent migration behavior from changing unexpectedly.
+Production dependencies from `package.json` are allowed import.

 Each migration file should contain a single default export, containing functions named `version` and `transform` to perform the migration.